IntelRealSense/librealsense/readme.md

 **Which should I use?**
 - **Stable:** `pyrealsense2` — validated releases aligned with SDK tags (Recommended for most users).
 - **Beta:** `pyrealsense2-beta` — fresher builds for early access and testing.
 Expect faster updates.
-> Note: until we provide a beta `apt install`, using the latest beta may require **cloning the development branch and compiling from source**.

 ### Install
 ```bash